TeleAmb-upla/nieves_auto/README.md

 **--smtp-password-file (Optional)**: Path to a file containing the password to log int to SMTP email server. alternative option to --smtp-password.
 Overwrites --smtp-password if both are provided.
 Use the environment variable 'SNOW_SMTP_PASSWORD_FILE' for the Docker container.

-**--from-address (Optional)**: Email address to use as sender.
-Use the environment variable 'SNOW_FROM_ADDRESS' for the Docker container.
+**--smtp-from-address (Optional)**: Email address to use as sender.
+Use the environment variable 'SNOW_SMTP_FROM_ADDRESS' for the Docker container.

-**--to-address (Optional)**: Email addresses to use as recipients.
+**--smtp-to-address (Optional)**: Email addresses to use as recipients.
 Accepts one or more email address separated by ',' or ';'.
 Multiple emails need to be enclosed in single or double quotes. e.g "user@email.com;user2@email.com".
-Use the environment variable 'SNOW_TO_ADDRESS' for the Docker container.
+Use the environment variable 'SNOW_SMTP_TO_ADDRESS' for the Docker container.

 ## Docker container automatic scheduled execution